Halium/docs/porting/install-build/reference-rootfs.rst

 You can use the halium-install script as below, when the device is connected in recovery mode::

-   halium-install <path to rootfs tarball> <path to android system.img>
+   halium-install -p halium <path to rootfs tarball> <path to android system.img>

 This will do the following: